Sea to Sea (C2C) Cycle Route - 4 Days & 3 Nights

 This tour is rated moderate to strenuous because it is such a challenging route.
 We have a couple of options so that you can spread the distance out over more cycling day, making it a little easier, but there is a lot of climbing, which keeps the grade the same despite lessening the miles.
 The steepest climbs and highest point are in the Pennines.
 However, if you pace yourself well and have very good physical fitness and are used to cycling between 30 and 50 miles you will be able to do it.
 You will be cycling on bike paths and quiet roads.

 We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to cyclists, traditional hospitality and delicious local food.

 This cycling holiday is bookable by solo travellers, and if you are travelling as a group but would prefer your own room we can also arrange single rooms.
 Single rooms are available, subject to availability and with a supplement payable.
-Please note that singles may not be of the same standard as twins/doubles.
+Please note that singles may not be of the same size as twins/doubles.

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
 Dinner is available either at your accommodation or nearby pubs.